weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 - Set up a `Question` class in your schema.
     - You can follow the Quickstart guide, or the [schema tutorial](./schema.md) to construct the Question class if you have not already.

-We will use the below dataset.
+We will use the dataset below.
 We suggest that you download it to your working directory.

 <p>
   <DownloadButton link="https://raw.githubusercontent.com/weaviate-tutorials/quickstart/main/data/jeopardy_tiny.json">Download jeopardy_tiny.json</DownloadButton>